valeriangalliat/blog/2023/04/kobo-highlights-recover.md

 Only one way to know.
-Since I knew exactly the patterns to look for at the start and end of the annotations XML, I could find them in the raw disk image, extract the byte offset, and then `dd` everything in-between each start and end offset!
+Since I knew exactly the patterns to look for at the start and end of the annotations XML, I could find them in the raw disk image, extract the byte offset, and then `dd` everything in between each start and end offset!

 Using `grep` with `--text` to force it to treat the disk binary data as text, and `--byte-offset` to get the byte offset of the matches, I was able to